 Much later, Griff went to Bath University to study economics and international development.
 "I enjoyed A Level Economics - I just seemed to get it… The way economics affects and is affected by other things - it’s fascinating."

-In 2008, after graduating, Griff met Ed Brown at a business networking event in Bristol.
+After graduating, Griff met Ed Brown at a business networking event in Bristol.
 Ed had also studied economics at Bath University and graduated in the same year.
 "That was the first time we’d met - our paths had never crossed at university.
 There was a lot of common ground and we got on well.
 We both wanted to create the same type of business, even though neither of us knew exactly what that would be."

 Soon the pair were planning what would become Friska, which has since become a successful fast-food business with a difference.
 Why food?
 "We thought we stood a better chance of creating a successful food business - not that it's easy, it's not.
 But we had some good ideas about how we could make it different," adds Griff.